Aggregation authority: Court of Appeal guidancePrint publication

 The Court of Appeal has provided important guidance on the meaning of the aggregation clause in the Solicitors Regulation Authority’s (SRA) Minimum Terms and Conditions for solicitors professional indemnity insurance (MTC).
-Sandip Singh, of Walker Morris’ Banking Litigation team, explains why the AIG Europe case is significant for all those bringing, facing or insuring multiple claims against solicitors.
+Walker Morris’ Banking Litigation team, explains why the AIG Europe case is significant for all those bringing, facing or insuring multiple claims against solicitors.

 Facts and First Instance

 As we highlighted in our earlier briefing, the AIG Europe case arose following the bringing of multiple solicitors’ negligence actions against AIG’s insured, a now-defunct law firm.
 The claims were issued by investors who had lost money under a trust covering two property schemes in Morocco and Turkey which had been developed by one of the firm’s clients.
 AIG argued that all of the claims were founded on the fact that the solicitors released monies too early or at all in respect of the two developments and therefore that they met the aggregation test, set out in clause 2.5 MTC, for claims arising from “similar acts or omissions in a series of related matters or transactions”.
 This was relevant because the insurer wished to rely on the aggregation clause to limit its liability.

 At First Instance , the High Court decided that to fall within a “series of related matters or transactions”, and therefore to be caught by clause 2.5 MTC, an element of conditionality between, or inter-dependency on, the matters/transactions in question, was required.